pierrus/ngCooking-api/README.md

 Project was migrated from RC1 to 1.0 on 07/07/16

-.NET VERSION

-.NET version Core RC1
+.NET VERSION: .NET Core 1.0